Onboarding & Booking Redesign

 The booking window was costing us high-intent customers

 Post-abandonment interviews exposed a failure that wasn't visible in the funnel data.
-A distinct group people coordinating broadband with a house move, renters and pro active switchers — required locking in an installation date weeks ahead.
+A distinct group of people coordinating broadband with a house move, renters and pro active switchers required locking in an installation date weeks ahead.
 Our 7-day booking window with 6-hour slots made that impossible.

 Post-abandonment interviews exposed a failure that wasn't visible in the funnel data.
-A distinct group people coordinating broadband with a house move, renters and pro active switchers — required locking in an installation date weeks ahead.
+A distinct group of people coordinating broadband with a house move, renters and pro active switchers required locking in an installation date weeks ahead.
 Our 7-day booking window with 6-hour slots made that impossible.

 0%